 Gaslighting is the art of telling people part, some, or all you know — or making up stories specifically tailored to manipulate the mind and emotions of the LISTENER.

 People who gaslight the most effectively from a non-judgemental status follow a hierarchy of sorts.
 Dark Triads are the best.
 Malignant Narcissists with Psychopathic tendencies, they have the least ability to feel empathy on a purely physical level.
 Always grandstanding and attention-seeking — especially when striving to convince people they are “normal” — they will work and rework the truth from their own publicity spin angle to the point that outright lies fly out of their mouths… lies and tall tales they defend as honest truths without guilt, shame, or remorse emphatically.

 Such people study other people looking for insights and clues about how to mirror their behaviors to win trust and/or sympathy.
 But that’s not the super scary part.

 People with Cluster B personalities size everyone around them up constantly looking for their vulnerabilities.

 Worried about your weight?
 Bam — the more malignant the predator, the more like he or she is to work jibes about it into the conversation.
-Expect them to leave constant passive aggressive reminders in your inbox, too — letting you know that although they tell you that you look fine that they really want you to feel insecure about yourself in order to make you more easy to trigger (thereby giving them the power rush of knowing they were able to psychologically dominate and emotionally control).
+Expect them to leave constant passive-aggressive reminders in your inbox, too — letting you know that although they tell you that you look fine that they really want you to feel insecure about yourself in order to make you easier to trigger (thereby giving them the power rush of knowing they were able to psychologically dominate and emotionally control).